mathewar/dailycheckin/README.md

      - `ELEVENLABS_VOICE_ID`: Your preferred voice ID from ElevenLabs
      - `RECIPIENT_EMAIL`: Your email address
      - `RECIPIENT_NAME`: Your name for personalized podcast
+     - `CONTEXT_DOC_ID`: (Optional) Google Doc ID containing your personal context
-   - **Important**: The script will throw an error if any of these properties are missing or empty
+   - **Important**: The script will throw an error if any of the required properties are missing or empty

 3. **Authorize the Script**:
    - Click **"Run"** to execute the function for the first time